 Lewis currently teaches in the math department at his alma mater Farrell H. S. Lewis played collegiately as a setter at The Ohio State University and scholastically for Farrell.
 He also coached at Hubbard H.S.
 (Ohio) and works at several summer camps in the region.

 Lewis and his wife, Katie, and daughter, Rogen, reside in Farrell, PA.

-Matt Johann begins his first year as an assistant volleyball coach for the Titans in 2014.
+Matt Johann enters his second year as an assistant volleyball coach for the Titans in 2015.
 Johann is currently working on his master’s at Westminster.

-Shannon Liposky begins her eighth year as an assistant coach for the Westminster volleyball team in 2014.
+Shannon Liposky begins her ninth year as an assistant coach for the Westminster volleyball team in 2015.

 Liposky, formerly Shannon Simmons, played at Westminster before graduating in 2002 with a degree in elementary education.
 She then stayed on with the program for an additional year as a graduate assistant coach before finishing her master’s degree in education in 2005.